tum-ens/UrbanHeatPro/README.md

 ## Requirements & Installation

+### System requirements

+The project uses POSIX paths as is standard in UNIX systems such as Linux or MacOS.
+On Windows machines using the WSL is might mitigate possible issues.

+### Python requirements & dependencies
-Python 3.9 (installation with Anaconda recommended)
+Python 3.9 or higher (installation with Anaconda recommended).

+The latest version was tested with Python 3.10.

 Use the provided requirements.txt or the setup.py to install the dependencies via pip.

+### Installation

 Ideally install the project as editable.
 Inside the directory of the repository for UrbanHeatPro run: